 Automotive: High Tg PCBs are used in automotive electronic systems that are exposed to high temperatures, humidity, and vibration.
 These include engine control units, airbag sensors, and infotainment systems.

-Aerospace: High Tg PCBs are used in aerospace applications where the PCB must withstand extreme temperature and mechanical stress.
+Aerospace: High Tg PCBs are used in aerospace applications where the PCB must withstand extreme temperatures and mechanical stress.
 These include avionics, flight control systems, and communication systems.

 Industrial control: High Tg PCBs are used in industrial control systems, such as power supplies, inverters, and motor drives.